blackchip-org/scan/README.md

-With this change, this one rule can be used for scanning decimal, binary, octal, and hexadecimal numbers simply by calling new with the corresponding digit class .The rules for word and whitespace looks similar and aren't show here.
+With this change, this one rule can be used for scanning decimal, binary, octal, and hexadecimal numbers simply by calling new with the corresponding digit class.
+The rules for word and whitespace looks similar and aren't shown here.
 The full source code for the example can be found in the Example 7 links.

 Now a function is needed to handle the case where a token does not match.
 This